-The Biomass-Index is a product of the calculated cpue by length and average-weight per length-class.
-The catch per unit of effort (number/hour) uses only fishes $\geq 20$ cm from BITS-Q1 and BITS-Q4 survey and the data is extracted from the ICES DATRAS database, because the survey is not covering shallow waters, where juvenile flounder (mostly smaller than 20 cm) occur.
+The Biomass-Index is a product of the calculated CPUE by length and average-weight per length-class.
+The catch per unit of effort (number/hour) uses only fish \geq 20 cm from BITS-Q1 and BITS-Q4 survey and the data are extracted from the ICES DATRAS database, because the survey is not covering shallow waters, where juvenile flounder (mostly smaller than 20 cm) occur.

 The values are averaged from all (incl.
 0 catch) daytime hauls weighted by depth stratum area.
 The average weight per length-class is calculated from a length-weight relationship based on BITS-data to cover all length-classes.
-Weight at length was estimated as an average weight at length for data from 1991-2013, separately for 1st and 4th quarter.
-Next, to such data weight-length relationships of the form w=aLb were fitted, where a and b are parameters.
-Parameters obtained for the sub-divisions 24-25 were: a=0.0078 and b=3.10 for 1st quarter and a=0.0125 and b=2.98 for 4th quarter.
+Weight-at-length was estimated as an average weight at length for data from 1991-2013, separately for 1st and 4th quarter.
+Next, to such data weight-length relationships of the form w=aL^b were fitted, where a and b are parameters.
+Parameters obtained for the subdivisions 24-25 were: a=0.0078 and b=3.10 for 1st quarter and a=0.0125 and b=2.98 for 4th quarter.

 Both BITS-Q1 and BITS-Q4 surveys are aggregated into one annual index value for a given year (using geometric mean between quarters).
 The Biomass-Index is calculated for each year.
-For advice, the relative change in the average biomass index in the last two years is compared to the average of the three previous years.
+Advice for this stock is updated every three years.